wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Reservation Lifecycle.md

 ### Create a reservation
 This API provides 2 endpoints for creating reservations.

-[`createHeldReservation()`](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservations/createheldreservation) - This endpoint creates a reservation with the `HELD` status.
+[`createHeldReservation()`](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservations/createheldreservation) - This function creates a reservation with the `HELD` status.
 Reservations with the `HELD` status are only valid for 10 minutes.
 Trying to change a `HELD` reservation’s status after 10 minutes returns an error.

-The Reservations page uses this endpoint to temporarily reserve time slots selected by customers while they enter further details.
+The Reservations page creates held reservations to temporarily reserve time slots selected by customers while they enter further details.

 After a customer completes the reservation process, call [`reserveReservation()`](https://www.wix.com/velo/reference/wix-table-reservations-v2/reservations/reservereservation) to change the reservation’s status to `RESERVED` or `REQUESTED`, depending on whether your site requires manual approval for online reservations.